davidpgausai-svg/LeaderOS/replit.md

-# StrategicFlow - Strategic Planning Platform
+# StrategyPlan - Strategic Planning Platform

 ## Overview

-StrategicFlow is a comprehensive strategic planning platform designed for organizational management and execution.
+StrategyPlan is a comprehensive multi-tenant strategic planning platform for organizational management and execution.
 It provides a hierarchical system for managing strategies, projects, and actions, enabling executives to define high-level strategies and leaders to implement specific projects with measurable actions.
-The platform features role-based views, progress tracking, activity monitoring, and comprehensive reporting for strategic initiatives, with a business vision to streamline strategic planning and execution across organizations.
+The platform offers role-based views, progress tracking, activity monitoring, and comprehensive reporting for strategic initiatives, aiming to streamline strategic planning and execution across organizations.

 ## User Preferences